FWU-DE/fwu-kc-extensions/README.md

 This Authenticator checks valid combinations of Client ID and `KC_IDP_HINT` information.
 For more details please check [here](./whitelist-authenticator/README.md).

+### Whitelist Authenticator for Schools

+This Authenticator checks valid combinations of Client ID and School ID information.
+For more details please check [here](./whitelist-authenticator-schools/README.md).

 ### User Attribute Mapper with value mapping

 This mapper imports user attributes with the ability to translate values.